GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

    > **Note**: The clustering setup generates an **hacluster** account with its password set to **linux**.
 You will chane it later in this task.

-1. Within the RDP session to az12003a-vm0, in the PuTTY-based SSH session to i20-db-1, run the following to join the HA cluster on i20-db-0 from i20-db-1:
+1. Within the lab computer, in the PuTTY-based SSH session to i20-db-1, run the following to join the HA cluster on i20-db-0 from i20-db-1:

     ```
     ha-cluster-join